dcndn4/FinTech-BC-Final-IndStudy/README.md

 I don't know that I'll get that all done any time soon, but it seems like an instance of the journey being more important than the destination.

+# Questions

+I will be noting questions along the way, to check off as I discover things during this process, or for future continued explorations.

+[] Is there a built-in time function within Lex or Lambda or something, so that my Robo-Reminder will always already know the date?
+I will need for it to know if it's week one of the month vs. week two vs. week three, and hopefully the day of the week as well.
+If there is not that built in, then I would need to have that be part of the dialogue.

 # Technical Notes